benjamingoldstone/des_basic_ansible_examples/gather_info_from_devices/README.md

 `source ./venv/bin/activate`

+Install the python requirement with:

+`pip3 install -r ./requirements.txt`

 Be sure to install the most current version of the Dell Enterprise SONiC Ansible Collection from Ansible Galaxy with:

 `ansible-galaxy collection install dellemc.enterprise_sonic`